dailypenn/eventsatpenn/README.md

 export RAILS_ENV="development"
 ```
 This will specify to the database to use SQLite, which we use for development, rather than MySQL, which we use for production.

+You'll also need to set the keys and Facebook secrets as environment variables.
+See [secrets.yml](config/secrets.yml) for which ones you need to set.
+These are in the Events@Penn Dev app on Facebook.
+Ask the Director of Web Development if you need to be added to the app!

 Run `rake db:drop`, `rake db:create`, and `rake db:migrate` to clear and set up the database tables.
 Run `rails s`, and go to `localhost:3000` in your browser of choice to see the app!